xevz/guile-tap/README.md

 guile -L . test_example.scm
 ```

-You can try out Automake TAP support like this:
+You can use Automake TAP support like this:

 ```Shell
 make -f Makefile.dist